CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 ### Add SVIs

 Add SVIs (switch virtual interfaces) to your switch configuration when you need a virtual interface at layer 3 to a VLAN.
+You must have at least one SVI interface profile specified to configure an SVI interface (return to the **Interface Profiles** tab and see *Add SVI Interface Profiles* if needed).

 1. Click **Interfaces**.